Run Kestra Tasks as Kubernetes Pods

 - id: run_python type: io.kestra.plugin.scripts.python.Script containerImage: ghcr.io/kestra-io/pydata:latest script: | import socket

-Below are several guides to help you set up the Kubernetes task runner on different platforms.
+The following guides can help you set up the Kubernetes task runner on different platforms.

 Google Kubernetes Engine (GKE)